laowantong/paroxython/examples/mini/labels.md

 - node:arg / is_even.py / 2
 - one_liner_style / assignment.py / 1
 - one_liner_style / is_even.py / 1-3
-- one_shot_style / assignment.py / 1
-- one_shot_style / fizzbuzz.py / 1-10
 - procedural_style / collatz.py / 1-8
 - pure_function:is_even / is_even.py / 2-3
 - range:1:101 / fizzbuzz.py / 2